UniCredit to allow more remote working post-COVID

-MILAN, July 1 (Reuters) - Italian bank UniCredit (CRDI.MI) will allow its non-branch staff globally to work from home for up to two days a week on average once the health crisis is over, it said on Thursday.
+MILAN (Reuters) - Italian bank UniCredit will allow its non-branch staff globally to work from home for up to two days a week on average once the health crisis is over, it said on Thursday.

 The move will see the bank offering the maximum amount of remote working allowed by an industry-wide contract in Italy.